Sirvinayak-17/Secret-Santa-Game/README.md

 # Secret Santa Project

 ## Introduction
-This project automates the Secret Santa gift exchange process for the company "Acme."
+This project automates the Secret Santa gift exchange process for the company.
 It assigns a Secret Child to each employee, ensuring the following constraints:
 - An employee cannot be assigned themselves.
 - No employee is assigned the same Secret Child as the previous year.

-The program reads employee information and last year's assignments from CSV files, processes the data, and outputs a new set of assignments.

 ---